Home / Insights / Why-are-watches-so-expensive

 In summary, over three years your holidays are costing £30,000, your car is costing £20,000 and you’re spending £3,000 on the odd glass of wine.

-All of a sudden, spending £10,000 on a Rolex which could be worth over £11,000 in three years, doesn’t sound too bad does it?
-As to convincing a doubting loved one who asks “why are watches so expsensive?”
+Suddenly, spending £10,000 on a Rolex which could be worth over £11,000 in three years, doesn’t sound too bad does it?
+As to convincing a doubting loved one who asks “why are watches so expensive?”
 Over to you!